 - This chart shows the total number of claims for damages made to date by accident quarter, along with the expected IBNR claims by accident quarter.
-The chart includes both non-minor claims with whole person impairment (WPI) less than or equal to 10 percent, WPI greater than 10 percent as well as claims with undetermined WPI - During the December 2021 valuation, the estimated proportion of not at-fault non-minor claims that are expected to lodge a claim for damages has been revised from previously assumed lodgement rates, resulting in a reduction in ultimate claims, particularly for earlier accident years.
-At the June 2022 valuation, selected lodgement rates remain roughly the same as the December 2021 valuation, at approximately 70% for accident year 2018, 80% for accident year 2019 and 85% for accident years 2020 and 2021.
+The chart includes both non-minor claims with whole person impairment (WPI) less than or equal to 10 percent, WPI greater than 10 percent as well as claims with undetermined WPI - At the June 2022 valuation, selected lodgement rates remain similar to the December 2021 valuation, at approximately 70% for accident year 2018, 80% for accident year 2019 and 85% for accident years 2020 and 2021.
 Selections ranging from 87% 93% have also been adopted for quarters impacted by COVID-19 lockdowns as these quarters have been observed to have a higher mix of high injury severity claims and are therefore more likely to lodge a damages claim.
-These updated selections reflect the current emerging damages claims experience however they remain highly uncertain and will continue to be monitored and updated as required - As of September 2022 reporting quarter, ultimate damages claims have been revised to include 'Other' damages claims (i.e. expected damages claims lodgements which are not categorised as not at-fault non-minor and ultimately may or may not be eligible for damages settlements) - ▶ For the first accident year, ~91% of expected claims for damages have been lodged - Ultimate expected claims for accident quarter 2021Q3 has experienced a large reduction due to decreased exposure from the COVID-19 lockdown.
-Ultimate claims for accident quarters 2021Q4 to 2022Q3 are expected to increase but remain below pre-COVID-19 lockdown periods - Excluding accident quarters affected by COVID-19, approximately 700 900 claims are expected to be incurred per accident quarter.
+These updated selections reflect the current emerging damages claims experience however there remains a great deal of uncertainty for accident years 2020 and onwards as reflected by the significant amount of IBNR claims.
+This will continue to be monitored and updated as required - As of September 2022 reporting quarter, ultimate damages claims have been revised to include 'Other' damages claims (i.e. expected damages claims lodgements which are not categorised as not at-fault non-minor and ultimately may or may not be eligible for damages settlements) - ▶ For the first accident year, ~95% of expected claims for damages have been lodged - ▶ Ultimate expected claims for accident quarter in 2020Q2 and 2021Q3 have experienced a large reduction due to decreased exposure from the COVID-19 lockdowns - Damages lodgement rate is expected to increase over time as scheme damages lodgement processes are embedded and developed by insurers and lawyers - The lodgement rate for accident quarter 2022Q4 onwards are also expected to increase due to the removal of the 20 month damages lodgement waiting period as outlined in Motor Accident Injuries Amendment Bill 2022 - Excluding accident quarters affected by COVID-19, approximately 700 900 claims are expected to be incurred per accident quarter.

-Claim numbers At-fault claims - transitions by reporting quarter
+At-fault claims - transitions by reporting quarter